jpalepu/Tcher-Agent/readme.md

 # 🎙️ Tcher – Document to Podcast Converter

 **Tcher** transforms documents into engaging, podcast-style audio.
-It extracts text from PDFs or images, generates conversational scripts using Azure OpenAI, and converts those scripts into natural-sounding audio using Coqui TTS.
+It extracts text from PDFs or images (using mistral OCR), generates conversational scripts using Azure OpenAI (can also be customized by using your openai key), and converts those scripts into natural-sounding audio using Coqui TTS (can also be changed with more advanced ones from eleven labs).

 ## 🚀 Features